Snow Removal Contracts 101

-Nonetheless, as discussed in this article, it pays to sign on early with a qualified snow and ice removal provider.
-But what kind of contract is right for you?
+Nonetheless, as discussed in this article, it pays to sign on early with a qualified snow and ice removal provider, but what kind of contract is right for you?
 Here's our quick guide to help you weigh the options.

 With a Time and Materials Contract, you only pay for the services you receive.
-This can be good if your goal is to pay for services as needed and you are okay with the budgeting uncertainty.
+This can be good if your goal is to pay for services as needed and you are OK with the budgeting uncertainty.

 However, you need to be prepared to pay more than expected in the case of above-average snowfall or experience a surplus in a year of less-than-average snowfall.
 You should also take into account the potential drawbacks and pay close attention to the qualifications and communication protocols of the provider with whom you contract.

 Contracting with lesser-qualified providers based on an hourly rate can pose problems if that contractor either doesn't have the proper equipment or experience to get the job done in a timely manner.
 The initial appearance of lower hourly rates can ultimately lead to larger bills if the provider is less efficient.
-With inexperienced providers, you may also end up spending more on material fees, for example ice melting chemicals, than budgeted.
+With inexperienced providers, you may also end up spending more on material fees, such as ice melting chemicals, than budgeted.

-Be aware that working with a Time and Materials Contract may require extra diligence on your part to verify the hours spent clearing snow and ice, and the amount of materials used.
+Be aware that working with a Time and Materials Contract may require extra diligence on your part to verify the hours spent clearing snow and ice and the amount of materials used.